lsst-dm/dmtn-031/index.rst

 --------------------

 PPMb has two main tolerances which can be softened as subsequent attempts are made to match the source data to the reference catalog.
-These are the maximum match distance :match:`\delta` and the number of spokes we allow to fail before moving on to the next center point.
+These are the maximum match distance :math:`\delta` and the number of spokes we allow to fail before moving on to the next center point.
 We soften the match distance by doubling it each after the number of patterns requested has failed.
 We also independently add 1 to number of spokes allowed to fail.
 These two softenings allow the algorithm enough flexibility to match to most stellar